Dickinson's Real Deal

-Dickinson's Real Deal is a British modern antiques and collectables television programme is broadcast on ITV as part of the afternoon schedule.
+Dickinson's Real Deal is a British antiques and collectables television programme is broadcast on ITV as part of the afternoon schedule.
 It is presented by David Dickinson.
 A US version of the show, produced by Zodiak USA and titled simply Real Deal, was aired for one series on the History Channel.
 The format was the same except that the US show lacked the on-screen host for intervention on the deals.